regulyagoston/regulyagoston.github.io/cv.md

  - 2014 July: Oxford Econometrics Summer School at Aix-en-Provance, Timberlake Ltd.

 ## Conferences and presentations
- - Brownbag Seminar Series at the Department of Economics and Business:
+ - Brownbag Seminar Series at the Department of Economics and Business
  	- 2021: *Heterogeneous treatment effects in regression discontinuity designs*
  	- 2020: *Ordered Choice Modelling with Discretized Continuous Dependent Variable*
  	- 2019: *Modelling with Discretized Ordered Choice Covariates*